Rail transport in Norway: Railway companies

 Traditionally, all trains were operated by Vy (formerly NSB), but the deregulation in the 2000s has led to the introduction of a number of new freight operators, including CargoNet, Hector Rail, Tågåkeriet and Ofoten Line.
 The conservative-liberal government tried to introduce public service obligation bids on subsidized passenger routes in 2005, but the contract was won by the NSB subsidiary NSB Anbud and the following red-green government has cancelled further PSO contracting.
 Also the Airport Express Train has been made a separate company.

 In 2017 Norway's Ministry of Transport and Communications decided to develop tenders for the operation of passenger rail services.
 On 4 February 2018, it launched a tender to deliver Traffic Package 1 that will commence on 15 December 2019, comprising long-distance services on the Sørlandet Line from Oslo to Stavanger.
-In October 2018 this package was awarded to Go-Ahead Norge.
+In October 2018 this package was awarded to Go-Ahead Nordic.

 In March 2018, the Norwegian Railway Directorate launched tenders for Traffic Package 2, passenger services on the Røros Line, Meråker Line, Rauma Line, and Nordland Line, plus regional services in Trøndelag county.
 SJ will commence operating the package on 7 June 2020.

 On 21 December 2018, the Norwegian Railway Directorate launched tenders for Traffic Package 3, passenger services on the Oslo to Bergen line starting on 13 December 2020.